codacy/codacy-clang-tidy/docs/description/bugprone-unused-return-value.md

     synchronous.
 -   `std::launder()`.
 Not using the return value usually means that the function interface was misunderstood by the programmer.
-Only the returned pointer is “laundered”, not the argument.
+Only the returned pointer is "laundered", not the argument.
 -   `std::remove()`, `std::remove_if()` and `std::unique()`.
 The
     returned iterator indicates the boundary between elements to keep and elements to be removed.
 Not using the return value means that the information about which elements to remove is lost.
 -   `std::unique_ptr::release()`.
-Not using the return value can lead to resource leaks if the same pointer isn’t stored anywhere else.
+Not using the return value can lead to resource leaks if the same pointer isn't stored anywhere else.
     Often, ignoring the `release()` return value indicates that the programmer confused the function with `reset()`.
 -   `std::basic_string::empty()` and `std::vector::empty()`.
 Not using